UKHO/tfmodule-azure-routetable-hub-spoke/README.md

 }
 ```

+`id`: Identity of project, this is used to build up elements like the vnet

 `subnets` is an array of subnets, if you have been using the tfmodule for our vnet and nsg setup, it is the same object.